 In This Article:

-Since your sciatica pain may be triggered by one of many underlying conditions, it is not likely that all these tips will work for you.
-If your sciatica pain gets worse and severely disrupts your daily life, check with your doctor about additional pain relief options, which may include chiropractic manipulation, epidural steroid injections, and more.
+If your sciatica pain gets worse and/or severely disrupts your daily life, check with your doctor about additional pain relief options, which may include medications, manual manipulation, epidural steroid injections, and more.